AstroAspie/AstroAspie/README.md

 ## Current Projects
-1. Star Wars fan app
+1. Smart Shoppper
-2. Train Eta Calculator API
+3. Train Eta Calculator API
-3. Unity RTS
+4. Unity RTS

 <!--
 **AstroAspie/AstroAspie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.